freevryheid/top10/README.md

 # top10
-Find top10 countries in a banned ip list
+Find top10 countries in a banned ip list using V

 This needs a list of "banned" ips seperated by spaces.
 I use fail2ban on a linux server.
 I generate bannedip list using: